Len42/Len42.github.io/rp2040-adc-accuracy.md

 ## Background

 Here’s the situation: I’m making a digital voice module for [a modular synthesizer](/Synth/), using an [Adafruit Feather RP2040 board](https://learn.adafruit.com/adafruit-feather-rp2040-pico) (similar to a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/)) which has an [RP2040 microcontroller](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html).
 I need the microcontroller to read an analog control voltage that represents the pitch of notes to be played.
-This voltage reading has to be quite accurate because people are sensitive to small pitch inaccuracies.
+This voltage reading has to be quite accurate because people's ears are sensitive to small pitch inaccuracies.

 The RP2040 has a built-in ADC, which at first glance looks like it should be able to do the job:

 - 12-bit resolution – This gives 4096 distinguishable voltage values, which seems just about enough for good pitch tracking over 10 octaves (as long as [Jacob Collier](https://www.facebook.com/JCollierMusic/videos/microtonal-games/1887701781318139/) isn’t listening).
 - Up to 500,000 samples per second – I need to sample the pitch voltage a few thousand times per second, to allow audio-rate modulation, so this is plenty fast enough.

-I would prefer to use this built-in ADC rather than using a separate ADC chip.
+I would prefer to use this built-in ADC rather than a separate ADC chip.

 ## Problems